hariharansr2004/Java-Cheat-Sheet/README.md

 ## Types of Coupling in Java

 ### Loose Coupling
-Loose coupling in Java refers to designing classes and components in a way that minimizes their interdependence.
-In a loosely coupled system, classes are independent, meaning that changes in one class do not require changes in other classes.
-This promotes modularity, ease of maintenance, and code reusability.
+- Desiging classes or components in a way which minimize the interdependence.
+- In Loose Coupling, classes are independent and changes in one class won't affect the other.
+- This promotes modularity, ease of maintenance, and code reusability.

 ### Tight Coupling
+- Tight Coupling occurs when a group of classes are highly dependent on one another
-Tight coupling in Java refers to a situation where classes or modules are highly interdependent, meaning that changes in one module often require changes in other modules.
-Tight coupling can lead to code that is difficult to maintain, as modifications in one part of the system can inadvertently affect other parts.
+- In Tight Coupling, classes are interdependent and changes in one class can lead to changes in the other.
+- Difficult to modify, reduced flexibility and reusability

 ![image](https://github.com/user-attachments/assets/25aa624a-610a-4c52-8153-a4748495551a)